gregberns/LearningFunctionalProgramming/FunctionalExamples/HigherOrderFunctions/purescript/README.md

 Once in the REPL these commands will be helpful

 ```
-:r  - will 'sync' the REPL with any changes you've made to the file
+:r  - will recompile your program
 :q  - will exit you out of the REPL
 ```